Keep Yourself Stress-free.

 Creating and maintaining a healthy, psychologically-minded student population is the purpose of the UM Counseling Center outreach efforts.
 The help students achieve academic success, and personal and social empowerment through awareness and knowledge.
 Outreach includes connecting with students through consultations, workshops, events, informational tablings through their COPE program.

 That is not to mention the Online Relaxation Videos available to students.
 There are four videos addressing deep breathing, guided imagery, muscle relaxation and mindfulness, all techniques designed to manage stress.
-Check out Breathe2Relax, a portable stress management tool which provides information on the effects of stress on the body, instructions and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
+Check out Breathe2Relax, a portable stress management tool that provides information on the effects of stress on the body, instructions and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
 It is available on iTunes and Google Play.
 There are, of course, the regular standbys, like using the amazing fitness facilities on campus.
 Amongst the many classes students can take, there are plenty of yoga and meditation classes on or near campus as well.
 To learn more about yoga options at UM check out our blog.

 You can also remind your students of the basics rules of preventing stress like eating well and getting enough sleep, avoiding procrastination, and staying away from stimulants (drinking coffee and energy drinks to fuel late-night study binges can inevitably lead to a crash later on).
 Of course, setting realistic expectations is also wise, but they may have stopped listening by the time they hear the word procrastination.